Skip to content

 You can switch between the Beta Branch and Release Branch by checking/unchecking the "Include prerelease" checkbox.
 The Beta Branch contains the latest features/bug fixes, while the Release Branch is more stable and better tested.

-When using ThinkGeo.UI.WinForms in a WinForms project, you need to add assemblies like WindowsBase and WindowsFormsIntegration because:
+When using ThinkGeo.UI.WinForms in a WinForms project, you may need to enable support for WPF assemblies, specifically WindowsBase and WindowsFormsIntegration, due to the following reasons:

-• ThinkGeo’s controls for WinForms typically rely on Windows Presentation Foundation (WPF) functionality when running on .NET.
-The required WindowsBase.dll file is part of the .NET runtime and is not directly related to the Visual Studio installation itself.
+• ThinkGeo Controls and WPF Integration: ThinkGeo’s WinForms controls often rely on Windows Presentation Foundation (WPF) functionality when running on .NET.
+The required WindowsBase.dll file, part of the .NET runtime, supports WPF elements within the application.

 Step 4: Add the Map Control to Form1.cs